Allows an implementer to control the fault message returned to the caller and optionally perform custom error processing such as logging.

 Implement the HandleError method to ensure error-related behaviors, including error logging, assuring a fail fast, shutting down the application, and so on.

 Because the HandleError method can be called from many different places there are no guarantees made about which thread the method is called on.
 Do not depend on HandleError method being called on the operation thread.

 All ProvideFault implementations are called first, prior to sending a response message.
-When all ProvideFault implementations have been called and return, and if fault is non-a null reference (Nothing in Visual Basic), it is sent back to the client according to the operation contract.
-If fault is a null reference (Nothing in Visual Basic) after all implementations have been called, the response message is controlled by the ServiceBehaviorAttribute.IncludeExceptionDetailInFaults property value.
+When all ProvideFault implementations have been called and return, and if fault is non-null, it is sent back to the client according to the operation contract.
+If fault is null after all implementations have been called, the response message is controlled by the ServiceBehaviorAttribute.IncludeExceptionDetailInFaults property value.

 Exceptions can occur after all ProvideFault implementations are called and a response message is handed to the channel.
 If a channel exception occurs (for example, difficulty serializing the message) objects are notified.
 In this case, you should still make sure that your development environment catches and displays such exceptions to you or makes use of tracing to discover the problem.
 For more information about tracing, see Using Tracing to Troubleshoot Your Application.